June 2017 - June 2020

 SLIS will enhance the extent to which the employment survey and/or exit survey maps to the program learning outcomes, express a vision for future joint programming, produce its accreditation Program Presentation plan, and hold its annual retreat on the theme of accreditation.

-SLIS will produce its accreditation Program Presentation addressing the 2015 Standards for Accreditation (systematic planning; curriculum; faculty; students; administration, finances, and resources), host the accreditation site team visit, attend the accreditation deliberation at the American Library Association annual conference, and maximize opportunities to streamline efforts with preparations for an expected institutional graduate program review in 2020.
+SLIS will produce its accreditation Program Presentation addressing the 2015 Standards for Accreditation (systematic planning; curriculum; faculty; students; administration, finances, and resources), host the accreditation site team visit, attend the accreditation deliberation at the American Library Association annual conference, and maximize opportunities to streamline efforts with preparations for an expected institutional Faculty of Education graduate program review in 2022-2023.